mseelye/scottfree-commodore64/README.md

 * **-i**  Use "I am" mode.
 (Default behavior, expected by most Adams-format games)
 * **-d**  Debug.
 Shows detailed loading progress and data about the gamefile during the load.
 * **-p**  Use old or "prehistoric" lamp behavior.
 * ~~**-r**  The game will restart from with the MOST RECENTLY SAVED game when you die, win, or quit.
-When enabled, you must reset your c64 and reload everything to restart the game from the beginning.~~ Game now prompts you to reload save or resart.
+When enabled, you must reset your c64 and reload everything to restart the game from the beginning.~~ Game now prompts you to reload save or restart.

 While in a game there are some other options available: